grassroot72/Maestro2/README.md

 can work with each other.
 It also involves quite a lot of crypto techniques if authrization should be applied to the web application.
 I use JWT auth theme with cookies in Maetro.
 Other auth themes are not considered for now.

-Just for interests, there is also a skiplist version of Maestro2 in another branch if you want to see how other datastruct container works.

 ## Features